Skilled Regional Nominated (Provisional) (Subclass 489) visa and Skilled Nominated (Subclass 190) visas

 - evidence of recent employment in the occupation for which you provided an assessment

-- certified copies of your qualifications, technical certificates and academic transcripts
+- clear colour copies of your qualifications, technical certificates and academic transcripts

-- certified copies of the identity page from your passport and those of any dependent family members you have included in your application - if you are now in Australia or have previously worked or studied in Australia you need to also include evidence of your visa
+- clear colour copies of the identity page from your passport and those of any dependent family members you have included in your application - if you are now in Australia or have previously worked or studied in Australia you need to also include evidence of your visa

 - where required, verifiable evidence of your English proficiency - the NT Government accepts all English tests approved by Australian Government’s Department of Immigration and Border Protection